andreyalisa/connect-4/README.md

 The game was first sold under the famous Connect Four trademark by Milton Bradley in February 1974.
 --
-Here are the version of this game for pc. kek
+Here are the version of this game for pc by local network.